Menopause and Weight Gain: What You Need to Know

 Hormones

-One study found that postmenopausal women burned fewer calories over the course of a day and spent significantly less time on moderate exercise than premenopausal women.
+One study found that postmenopausal women burned fewer calories over the course of a day and spent significantly less time on moderate physical activity than premenopausal women.

 Feeling hangry all the time?
 Perimenopause might be the reason for that.